How Long Will It Take Me To Overcome a Frozne Shoulder? This is a question posed by many who suffer the unfortunate fate of developing the condition.

 Thawing Stage - You Finally Begin to Regain Range of Motion Long Term Assuming you have been focusing on treatments designed to address the source of Frozen Shoulder, you will eventually begin to "thaw" your Frozen Shoulder.
 Slowly but gradually, movement in the shoulder will return with a decrease in pain when utilizing movements.
 The stage will last from 4 months to 1 or more years.

-To learn more about characteristics and treatments for Frozen Shoulder, please visit http://www.aidmyfrozenshoulder.com
+To learn more about characteristics of Frozen Shoulder, please visit http://www.aidmyfrozenshoulder.com